 · Video Capture

 · Audio Tools

 |Powtoon||Web based||Not Available||24/7 Live Support||· Vast Media Library|

 · Text Overlay

 Filmora vs. Animaker

 Filmora is also relatively costlier as compared to Animaker’s monthly price of $19/month.
-However, Filmora easily surpasses Animaker with regards to features such as motion tracking, color matching, key framing, video stabilization, etc. that are all missing in Animaker.
+However, Filmora easily surpasses Animaker with regard to features such as motion tracking, color matching, keyframing, video stabilization, etc. which are all missing in Animaker.

 Filmora vs. Powtoon

 Both Filmora and Powtoon come with a comprehensive interface that is easy to use.
 All the features they offer are easily accessible in the interface.
 So there is never an issue of getting lost in either of them.
 However, Powtoon lacks so many advanced and necessary features like stabilization, video split and merge, etc. that are all present in Filmora.

 Powtoon also comes at a monthly price of $19/month, but its lack of imperative features leaves much to be desired, especially when you have a flexibly priced software like Filmora offering a wide gallery of advanced and fundamental editing features to its users.